FabricMC/kotlin-fabric-discord-bot/README.md

 ### Optional Environment Variables

 * BOT_GUILD = The ID of the discord guild this bot should operate on
+* BOT_EMOJI_GUILD = The ID of the discord guild this bot should index emojis from
 * BOT_PREFIX = The prefix required for commands